Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Corpus-Balancing of taz2024full

-During the first text-level filtering step, we exclude \textbf{279,772 articles} based on four framing asymmetries: sentiment gap, quote imbalance, subject/object ratio, and representation.
-We use the default values described in Section~\ref{subsec:balancing}.
-The updated diagnostic view shows reduced polarisation, and the gender ratio distribution shifts closer to balance (Figure~\ref{fig:ratio_after_filtering}).

-Subsequently, we apply corpus-level balancing, excluding an additional \textbf{17,815 articles} to bring the overall actor and mention ratios into the (default) target range $[0.75, 1.25]$.
-Compared to the filtered corpus, the distribution is more centred and less polarised, indicating that articles with extreme gender dominance were successfully downsampled to achieve a more balanced overall representation.
-(Figure~\ref{fig:ratio_after_balancing}).

-In the final corpus, gender representation is nearly balanced across both mentions and actor counts (Figure~\ref{fig:combined_mentions_actors_after}).
-This balance is not just a numerical artefact of article exclusion, but reflects a more even distribution across time and actor types.
-Compared to the original corpus (cf. Figure \ref{fig:combined_mentions_actors_before}), the trajectories of female- and male-coded representation converge, with both actor and mention lines approaching parity.
-Importantly, the gender crossing point around 2018 persists, indicating that key corpus dynamics remain intact after balancing.

-Figure~\ref{fig:direct_vs_indirect_after} shows that the quotation gap is reduced compared to Figure \ref{fig:direct_vs_indirect_before}.
-Women now appear in direct speech more frequently than before, while men remain slightly more dominant in indirect speech.
-The remaining asymmetry may reflect residual stylistic preferences in journalistic practice or shifts in topic domains rather than systematic bias.
-Overall, this pattern reflects a notable improvement in discursive agency, with women quoted more often in their own words.

-Sentiment remains slightly more negative for women (cf. Figure~\ref{fig:sentiment_avg_after}), but the gap remains below the exclusion threshold of 0.3.
-This persistence may signal that subtle evaluative framing is harder to eliminate via structural balancing.
-It also suggests that sentiment operates on a different level than grammatical or referential bias, possibly rooted more deeply in lexical associations or broader discourse conventions.
+During the first text-level filtering step, we excluded 20 articles using four asymmetry flags: \textit{sentiment gap}, \textit{quote imbalance}, \textit{subject/object ratio}, and \textit{naming imbalance} (named vs.\ pronoun mentions).
+We decided to trigger the document exclusion if two or more flags were detected in a text to prevent over-exclusion.

+Each flag compares \textit{ratio differences} between female- and male-coded actors with +1 Laplace smoothing to avoid division by zero, and fires when the absolute difference exceeds a preset threshold: sentiment gap $> 0.3$ (difference in average polarity), subject/object ratio difference $> 0.5$, direct/indirect quote ratio difference $> 0.5$, and named/pronoun mention ratio difference $> 0.5$.
+The cut-off values were chosen to capture asymmetries that go beyond natural stylistic variation and that are likely to affect how actors are framed in discourse.
+For \textit{sentiment}, a relatively low threshold of 0.3 was used, since polarity scores are generally close to neutral and even moderate differences can shift evaluative framing.
+For \textit{subject/object roles}, \textit{quoting}, and \textit{naming}, we required larger divergences of 0.5 in ratio space.
+These features are structurally more variable across texts, and a stricter cut-off ensures that only sustained imbalances are flagged.

+\paragraph{Flag overlap.} Co-occurrence analysis shows that only twenty of the texts exhibit multiple asymmetries simultaneously.
+Most excluded texts (17,212) are flagged for a single imbalance, primarily subject/object distribution.
+564 articles did not trigger any of the four asymmetry flags and were removed in the subsequent corpus-level balancing step to bring the overall actor and mention ratios into the target equilibrium.